What is the Multiple Locations feature?

-B) Uncommon -- After you have inbounded new units into Deliverr and confirmed that we have those units inventory, delete the dummy location and reassign those orders to the Deliverr USA location.
+B) After you have inbounded new units into Deliverr and confirmed that we have those units in stock, then delete the dummy location and reassign those orders to the Deliverr USA location.

-- Please confirm in sellerportal.deliverr.com that we have units for those SKUs, otherwise we will import and cancel those orders.
+- Please confirm in sellerportal.deliverr.com that we have available units for those SKUs.
+If they are not available yet, then we will import and subsequently cancel the orders.

-After enabled, Deliverr will automatically import all orders assigned to Deliverr USA and Deliverr by design, so that orders can be fulfilled quickly.
-There is no need to manually click the "Request Fulfillment" button in Shopify.
-Doing so will actually mark the order as 'already fulfilled' and Deliverr will ignore that order.
+Once enabled, Deliverr will automatically import all orders assigned to the Deliverr USA location and to Deliverr (the app location) by design, so that we can fulfill those orders as soon as possible.
+There is no need to mark an order as fulfilled within Shopify, as we will still import and fulfill that order regardless.

-With multiple locations in Shopify, you can also do split shipments.
-This means that orders may have line items that are fulfilled from different locations/warehouses if Deliverr cannot fulfill the entire order.
-In the example below, Deliverr will pick up the order and only fulfill 2 units of ‘Original Deliverr Product’.
+With multiple locations in Shopify, split shipments are a possibility.
+This means that orders may have line items that are fulfilled from different locations/warehouses with different tracking information.

 To see which orders are assigned to which warehouses, go to the Orders section in Shopify and filter by location.
 In the example image below:

 - 'Deliverr USA' is the new location that you created in the setup steps above.

 - '577 Howard Street' is the dummy location.